superowner/Shiny-ID3-Tagger/README.md

 - **Xiami** (only for lyrics)

 ## Key Features
-- Queries 19 online databases at the same time and selects/adds the most common results.
+- Queries 19 online databases and selects/adds the most frequent results for
-  This means, if for example 10 webservices respond with "Beyoncé" as artist name and only 5 webservices say it's "Beyonce" (note the difference) than the program assumes that the majority is right and selects the first variant.
-This is the way it works for all tags
-- Supports the following ID3v2.3 tags
   - **Artist name**
   - **Track title**
   - **Album name**